SynthRAD2025/metrics/README.md

 The metrics are computed in two files: `image_metrics.py` and `dose_metrics.py`.
 These compute respectively,
 * The image similarity between the ground-truth CT and the synthetic CT.
-Thes metrics include the mean squared error (MSE), peak signal to noise ratio (PSNR), and structural similarity (SSIM).
+Thes metrics include the mean squared error (MSE), peak signal to noise ratio (PSNR), and multiscale structural similarity (MS-SSIM).
+* The segmentation metrics evaluate the geometric accuracy between the ground-truth CT and synthetic CT.
+They compute the DICE and 95th percentile Hausdorff distance (HD95) between a ground-truth segmentation set and segmentations estimated from synthetic CTs.
+The weights and implementations of the TotalSegmentator model are archived and illustrated in the [evaluation](https://github.com/SynthRAD2025/evaluation/) repository.
 * The metrics to compare the dose delivered to the ground truth and the synthetic CT.
 These metrics include the mean absolute dose (MAE), a dose-volume histogram (DVH) metric, and the gamma pass rate.